davidelan/ci-p1-spiritual/README.md

 - __F07 Contact Page - 'How to Find Us'__

     - In the "How to Find Us" section of the page, there is a simple googlemap map which shows the location of the Yoga studio.
 If the "View larger map" is clicked, a new separate tab is open with the googlemap location.
+    At the bottom of the map the full address is reported.

       ![Find Us](documentation/supp-images/find_us.jpg)